kubernetes/examples/staging/spark/README.md

 This example assumes

 - You have a Kubernetes cluster installed and running.
-- That you have installed the ```kubectl``` command line tool installed in your path and configured to talk to your Kubernetes cluster
+- That you have the ```kubectl``` command line tool installed in your path and configured to talk to your Kubernetes cluster
 - That your Kubernetes cluster is running [kube-dns](https://github.com/kubernetes/dns) or an equivalent integration.

 Optionally, your Kubernetes cluster should be configured with a Loadbalancer integration (automatically configured via kube-up or GKE)